Review of "David and the Magic Pearl"

 Know that Davie's a great little guy!

-While watching it as an adult, Miss Fawn Doe became my new animation crush.
-She has a certain charm about her and some of the funnier lines in the film.
+While I watched it as an adult, Miss Fawn Doe became my new animation crush.
+She has a certain charm about her and some of the funnier lines.
 For example, when her rage fails to tempt David out of his hiding spot, she coaxes, "Come back, little man!
 I have pizza!
 And a skateboard!
 And a videotape of Maddona!"
 In the days before the Internet, those were more valuable than gold.
 Although similar in some respects to Chantelle DuBois from the execrably bad "Madagascar 3", she's a far more compelling villain because she actually has a realistic motivation: money!
-Although initially startled by the appearance of the aliens, she apparently has enough familiarity with them to refer to them by the more colloquial term "spacers".
+Though initially startled by the appearance of the aliens, she's apparently familiar enough with them to use the more colloquial term "spacers."
 Depending on how things are going, her mood swings between faux naivete and unbridled frustration.

-Even David isn't immune to her charm after she tries out a new look.
+And then even David isn't immune to her charm.
 He remarks, "And, well, let's just say we all liked what we saw!"

 I don't care what anyone else says.
 I love this cartoon and I want everyone to know it.